Abraham2024/kenora-hairs/README.md

 # kenora-hairs
-a website for an online hair store
+a website for an online hair store that has a cart function